The Magic Dishpan of Oz: Denouement

 In the context of the Oz mythos, Freedman ends his plot with a major twist on Ozite magic.
 At the novel's climax, the prime authority figures and forces of benevolent power — Ozma, Glinda, and the Wizard — are unavailable.
 When the Great Book of Records is consulted, Rebecca suggests that they ask the Book what to do next — and the Book supplies the crucial knowledge that allows Good to triumph.
 There is no indication in Baum's canon that the Book of Records responds to questions.
 To the contrary, the Book's information is often cryptic and problematic; it can be as frustrating as it is helpful.
 The idea that the Book of Records can be questioned productively is Freedman's innovation.

 (Conversely, it could be supposed that the Book has always had this faculty, and no one has thought to investigate the possibility.
 The idea that small children could discover something that wiser heads have missed is in keeping with the spirit of Oz.)

+Use of Thompson characters

+Planetty the Silver Princess first appeared in The Silver Princess in Oz (1938) as the companion of King Randy of Regalia and Kabumpo the Elephant.
+Her debut novel lapsed from copyright prematurely in 1967.
+Randy and Kabumpo remained in copyright at the time Magic Dishpan came out, so Kabumpo is substituted by his (newly created) sister Kabina, and Randy is substituted by a knight named Sir Dynar, whose name is anagrammatic.